-Approximately two-thirds of the lien of the Improvement Area No. 1 Special Tax is spread on Undeveloped parcels.
-The Undeveloped lots are in finished condition but have no vertical construction.
-The cost of additional improvements plus any further public and private in-tract, on-site and off-site improvements would likely increase the public and private debt secured by the Undeveloped land within Improvement Area No. 1 of the District.
-See APPENDIX D - "THE APPRAISAL REPORT" and "THE COMMUNITY FACILITIES DISTRICT - Direct and Overlapping Debt."
+Approximately 28% of the lien of the Special Tax is spread on Undeveloped Property based on the current status of development.
+As of September 5, 2019, Lennar owns 11 improved or finished lots with no vertical construction or permits, along with 233 unimproved lots all of which are currently designated as "Undeveloped."
+Lennar estimates it will cost \$8,500,000 to get the lots to finished condition and anticipates the lots to be finished by December 2020, with final closings in 2022-23.
+Lennar anticipates utilizing the same product line for Unit 2 that is has for Unit 1.
+The cost of additional improvements plus any further public and private in-tract, on-site and off-site improvements could increase the private debt secured by the Undeveloped Property within the District.
+See APPENDIX D - "APPRAISAL REPORT" and "THE COMMUNITY FACILITIES DISTRICT - Direct and Overlapping Debt."
 This increased debt could reduce the ability or desire of the property owners to pay the annual Special Taxes levied against the property.
 See "THE COMMUNITY FACILITIES DISTRICT - The Special Taxes."
 In that event there could be a default in the payment of principal of, and interest on, the Bonds.

-Failure to Develop Undeveloped Properties
+Failure to Develop Undeveloped Property

 Land development operations are subject to comprehensive Federal, State and local regulations.
 Approval is required from various agencies in connection with the layout and design of developments, the nature and extent of improvements, construction activity, land use, zoning, school and health requirements, as well as numerous other matters.
-While the undeveloped land in Improvement Area No. 1 is entitled as to discretionary City approvals by reason of its Development Agreement, and all other City land use approvals and zoning approvals have been obtained, there is always the possibility that such approvals, even though obtained, will be challenged or subject to subsequent referendum, or that the issuance of additional building permits will be delayed.
+While the undeveloped land in the District is entitled as to discretionary City approvals by reason of its Development Agreement, and all other City land use approvals and zoning approvals have been obtained, there is always the possibility that such approvals, even though obtained, will be challenged or subject to subsequent referendum, or that the issuance of additional building permits will be delayed.

 Revocation of any such agency approval could adversely affect the development of the undeveloped land.
-See APPENDIX D - "THE APPRAISAL REPORT."
+See APPENDIX D - "APPRAISAL REPORT."